bruno185/Apple-II-crossword-solver/readme.md

 # Apple II Croosword Solver

-NEw : SEE new version here :
+NEW : new version here :
 https://github.com/bruno185/Apple-II-crossword-solver-v.1.4-

 Here is a program for solving crossword puzzles, working in the 128 kB (only) of an Apple IIe, IIc, or IIGS of course.